hail-is/hail/docs/ProgrammaticAnnotation.md

 In both `annotatesamples` and `annotatevariants`,  the syntax for creating programmatic annotations is the same.
 These commands are composed of one or more annotation statements of the following structure:

 ```
+annotatevariants expr \
-annotatevariants -c   "va.path.to.new.annotation          =         if (va.pass) va.qc.gqMean else 0    [ , ... ]"
+   -c   "va.path.to.new.annotation          =         if (va.pass) va.qc.gqMean else 0    [ , ... ]"
                   ^                         ^                     ^                           ^
          *period-delimited path         equals sign            expression               comma followed by
        starting with 'va' or 'sa'     delimits path                                     more annotation
        where the annotation will      and expression                                       statements
              be placed
 ```

 In this example, `annotatevariants` will produce a new annotation stored in `va.path.to.new.annotation`, which is accessible in all future modules.